Page last updated 10/07/2018

 Getting Your Scores

-Every effort is made to keep the day’s schedule moving and on time.
 Coaches: your team’s scores can be picked up at your performance site, if you provided a judge or paid the no-judge fee.
 Each performance area will post team names and membership numbers when scores are ready.
 At this point, you can meet with the Head Judge to receive your scores and performance comments.
-If you do not retrieve your scores, they will be available upon request.
-All scores will be posted at ctom.org on Sunday.
+All scores will be posted at ctom.org as soon as they are ready following the Closing Ceremonies.

 Please bring your family, friends, teachers and your school administrators to cheer on your team.
-We welcome any and all donations to help defray the cost.
-Donations will be accepted at the CTOM Marketplace, or can be made at ctom.org using the donation button.
+We welcome any and all donations to help defray our program costs.
+Donations will be accepted at the Merchandise Sales table, or can be made at ctom.org using the donation button.
 Thank you!

 Payment for Merchandise and Donations